gaurav-rv/DirectionFlow/ReadMe.md

 All the animation should be handled in the pipe when we transition between states and orientation.

-The grid will be the board where the game starts.
+So next we'll talk about the Board.
-First we will start with an 8 by 8 pipe in haphazard manner.
+A board will at least for level one an 8 by 8 structure where each tile will have one pipe.
+The pipes will be in a disordered structure
 ############